Ascend the Stones of Time

 - This option is more costly but can be more comfortable and quicker, especially if you’re traveling in a group or with lots of gear.

-Heading to Teotihuacan is like stepping into a grand chapter of history, and knowing about the entrance gates and fees can make your visit smoother and more enjoyable.
+Heading to City of Teotihuacan is like stepping into a grand chapter of history, and knowing about the entrance gates and fees can make your visit smoother and more enjoyable.

 Entrance Gates: Teotihuacan has several gates, but there are three main ones where visitors commonly enter: